🙋♀

 To activate "Right to Protest", the eligible conditions are:

-- 1.Member has floated a community proposal.
+1. Member has floated a community proposal.

-- 3.Community Proposal was subsequently rejected by the Project CWC and adequate reasons were supplied on rejection of the proposal.
+3. The community Proposal was subsequently rejected by the Project CWC and adequate reasons were supplied for the rejection of the proposal.

-- 4.Community Proposal is "Inactive" and associated change request is currently at "Rejected" state.
-If the members feels that their community proposal did not receive a representation and then a member can activate "Right to Protest".
+4. The community Proposal is "Inactive" and the associated change request is currently in a "Rejected" state.
+If the members feel that their community proposal did not receive a representation then a member can activate the "Right to Protest".

-- 5.For a "Right to Protest" to qualify for logging on Open Constitution Public Ledger, the change request should not be "Expired".
+5. For a "Right to Protest" to qualify for logging on Open Constitution Public Ledger, the change request should not be "Expired".
 Member(s) explicitly waive the "Right to protest" once the state of change request turns "Expired".

-- 6.To activate "Protest", atleast two members are required to cosign a protest.
+6. To activate "Protest", at least two members are required to cosign a protest.

-"Right to Protest" is a community consensus protocol and is necessarily logged on Open Constitution governance system.
+"Right to Protest" is a community consensus protocol and is necessarily logged on the Open Constitution governance system.

 If the protesting member(s) do not find merits in the unanimous decision of the Steering Committee Vote, member(s) may then take the subject to the Observation Council's Appeals mechanism.